 The phrase “Galactic Ghoul”or “Great Galactic Ghoul”, referring to a fictitious space monster that subsists on a diet of Mars probes, was coined in 1997 by Time Magazine journalist Donald Neff, and is sometimes facetiously used to “explain” the recurring difficulties.

-It was only recently that technology firmly caught up with man’s curiosity.
-The last fifty or so years has seen plenty of probes and spacecraft make their way to our closest and best known neighbour.
-While not alone in humanity’s desire to learn more about the solar system we reside in, Mars is far and away the most popular planetary destination for our thirst for knowledge.
-Given this fact, it should be expected that, at times, something will go awry with any mission at any time.
-Statistics suggest that only a third of all missions sent to the Red Planet are actually successful.
-Scientists can’t fully understand why the other two thirds fail.
-To NASA and the Soviet Union, this goes beyond all expectations.
-While Mission Controllers can expect at least some failure, the sheer volume of unsuccessful launches is cause for some concern.
+Technology is still catching up with humankind’s curiosity.
+The last 60 or so years have seen plenty of probes and spacecraft make their way to the Red Planet.
+In the earlier days of exploration, there were significant growing pains.
+Statistics suggest that only a third of all missions sent to Mars were successful.
+Scientists can’t fully understand why the other two-thirds failed.
+To NASA and the Soviet Union, this went beyond all expectations.
+While Mission Control expected at least some failures, the sheer volume of unsuccessful launches was a cause for concern.

 Failed Mars Missions Mount

-The long list of failed Mars missions began with the first half a dozen probes sent there.
-All but one of these were Soviet missions that were only supposed to fly-by the planet.
-Several of these missions broke apart once Earth orbit had been established.
-Failures like these might be expected, given that the human race had never tried anything of this ilk before.
+The long list of failed Mars missions began with the first six probes sent there.
+All but one of these were Soviet missions that would fly by the planet.
+Several of these missions broke apart once they reached Earth’s orbit.
+Failures like these might be expected, given that the human race had never tried anything like this before.

 The first mission that made it as far as Mars was Mariner 4, NASA’s second attempt made in 1964.
-21 images were sent back to Mission Control.
-Russia attempted numerous times to send a probe to Mars, but didn’t make a successful trip until 1971.
-This probe, Mars 2 Orbiter/Lander, made it as far as it’s intended destination but the lander was destroyed and no data was received.
-The Russians assumed that this probe was lost like so many others before it.
+It sent back 21 images to Mission Control.
+Russia attempted numerous times to send a probe to Mars but didn’t make a successful trip until 1971.
+Their probe, Mars 2 Orbiter, and Lander, made it to its destination.
+But the lander was destroyed and no data was received.
+The Russians assumed that this probe got lost like so many others before it.
 Subsequently, the Mars 3 mission was the first Soviet success story.
-The lander touched down but only recorded several seconds of data, while the orbiter maintained contact for 8 months.
+The lander touched down.
+However, it only recorded several seconds of data.
+On the other hand, the orbiter maintained contact for eight months.

-Over the course of the next four years, several missions were launched.
+Over the course of the next four years, several missions launched.
 Two of these missed Mars entirely and are probably still adrift somewhere within the solar system.
-One, Mars 7 Lander, is said to be in solar orbit.
-In 1975 a breakthrough in Martian exploration was achieved when NASA sent a pair of probes which likely made all previous failures worth it.
+Mars 7 Lander is probably in solar orbit.
+In 1975, a breakthrough in Martian exploration came about when NASA sent a pair of probes that made up for all the previous failures.
 The Viking probes were the first real success story, sending back in excess of 16,000 images, including the notorious Cydonia photos.
-It seemed the Great Galactic Ghoul was at work.
+After Viking 1 and 2, it seemed the Great Galactic Ghoul went back to work.
 It would be almost 20 years after this that another probe was a success.

 Japan Attempts a Mars Mission

-In 1998, a new nation tried their luck with a probe, however they too had a failed Mars mission.
-The Japanese probe, Nozomi, was lost when fuel problems contributed to the probe’s failure to properly insert into Mars orbit.
+In 1998, a new nation tried their luck with a probe.
+However, they too suffered a failed Mars mission.
+The Japanese probe, Nozomi, got lost when fuel problems contributed to the probe’s failure to properly insert into Mars orbit.
 To date, this marked the beginning and end of Japan’s efforts to study the Red Planet.
-Since the launch of Nozomi, both the European Space Agency (ESA) and India have made launches toward the Red Planet.
-Both were deemed to be a success, but the ESA Beagle 2 lander failed to touch down on the surface of Mars.
-The India probe was the last mission that was sent to Mars back in 2013.
+Since the launch of Nozomi, both the European Space Agency (ESA) and India have made launches toward Mars.
+Both were a success.
+However, the ESA Beagle 2 lander failed to touch down on the surface of Mars.
+The India probe was the last mission that went to Mars back in 2013.

 Mars and The Galactic Ghoul in Action

 In the early days of Martian exploration, an idea began to develop that intent was behind these failures.
-What started as a probable joke quickly gained recognition outside of space agencies and an entire conspiracy theory was built up behind the so-called Great Galactic Ghoul.
-There can be little doubt that plenty of unforeseen technological issues may have plagued hardware such as a planetary lander and something not expected to happen had happened.
+What started as a probable joke quickly gained recognition outside of space agencies, and an entire conspiracy theory erupted behind the so-called Great Galactic Ghoul.
+There can be little doubt that plenty of unforeseen technical issues plagued NASA’s hardware.
 Other causes could be nothing more than basic human error.
-This could explain fates that befell certain probes or missions, but some of these historic probes have disappeared completely.
+This could explain fates that befell certain probes or missions.
+Some of these historic probes have disappeared completely.
+The media suggested that the Great Galactic Ghoul ushered them away from Earth’s control.

-Could the Great Galactic Ghoul have ushered them away from Earth control?
-NASA launched the Mars Observer in 1993 and when the probe was just 3 days from arriving, it ceased all transmissions.
+NASA launched the Mars Observer in 1993, and when the probe was just three days from arriving, it ceased all transmissions.
 Officially, the propulsion system sprung a leak and the probe spun out of control as a result.
-All electronics were switched into safe mode and no transmissions were possible after this.
+All electronics went into safe mode and no transmissions were possible after this.

 Cursed Mars Movies

-If there is indeed a curse connected with all things Mars, then it extends beyond mere probes sent towards fact finding missions to the planet.
+If there is indeed a curse connected with all things Mars, it extends into the mainstream media.
 There have been quite a few films made within a Martian setting.
 Mission to Mars, Red Planet, John Carter and Last Days on Mars never fared well with either cinema-goers or critics alike.
-The original release of Total Recall and the recent hit The Martian did much better at the box office, the latter being credited by The Washington Post as ‘having saved NASA and future space exploration’.
+The original release of Total Recall and the recent hit The Martian did much better at the box office.
+The Washington Post credited that latter as “having saved NASA and future space exploration.”

 The next stage of Martian exploration is, of course, to send astronauts there.
 These intrepid souls will have to face a whole host of challenges from a logistical and physical perspective.
-Schedules have yet to be finalised, but the current estimates is that man will set foot on Mars in 10-15 years time.
+The current estimate is that man will set foot on Mars in 10-15 years time.
 Hopefully, we have all the Great Galactic Ghoul kinks worked out.
-Who could be waiting for them and what will they find there?